irundaia/sbt-sassify/README.md

 This plugin is a reimplementation of [sbt-sass](https://github.com/ShaggyYeti/sbt-sass).
 Since I wasn't allowed to install the sass command line compiler on my company's' webserver (damn you corporate IT), I decided to rewrite the plugin to use [jsass](https://github.com/bit3/jsass) instead.
-Due to these changes, the plugin no longer resembled the old plugin.
-That is why I decided to host it myself.
+Due to these changes, the plugin no longer resembled the old plugin, which is why I decided to host it myself.

 ## SASS language version
 This plugin is based on [libsass](https://github.com/sass/libsass) version 3.2, that implements the SASS 3.3 specification.